kharissulistiyo/dummy-product-creator/README.md

 ![Screen Shot 2024-08-21 at 22 29 00](https://github.com/user-attachments/assets/aad32ea8-0603-4ad9-a330-427492233143)

+Select desired option and just the `Create` button.

 **Q: Can I import dummy products from Google Sheets?**
 **A:** Yes!
 To help you get started, you may copy [this sheets sample](https://docs.google.com/spreadsheets/d/1m4BEyoErivDbUAkll37Guax1qVfcQFLV7enIQhJyN44/edit?usp=sharing).
 Ensure you don't do changes for the values of the first row's columns.
 Then, make your items addition necessarily.
 Before importing, convert the sheets to JSON by following [this instruction](https://help.cloud.just-ai.com/en/aimylogic/publication_channels/google_tables/csv_to_json/).
-Copy the entire JSON content, paste into `dummy-prods-1.json` (or any desired file), and run import process with proper URL parameters mentioned above.
+Copy the entire JSON content, paste into `dummy-prods-1.json` (or any desired file), and run import process using the provided form.

 **Q: What product's data are supported?**
 **A:** Currently the plugin only supports product title and price.
 Other product data will be supported in the future version update.